mieweb/docs/content/functions/system-administration/security/security-role-settings.md

 * Manage Admin Codes: Allows user to add/edit/delete Admin Codes (for class, company, facility, and status of demographics system wide options) within the System Editor in the Control Panel
 * Read JSON API Log: Allows user to read the JSON API log
 * Configure JSON API Logging: Allows user to configure JSON API logging when a JSON API request is done with the system setting enabled and the golden ticket for additional information appears in the response dev_messages
-* View Administrator Help: Available on RC202403 and newer, when set to "Yes", the user is able to see online help with additional information specific to Administrators.
-The default is set to "No".
+* View Administrator Help: Allows users to see online help content of additional information specific to Administrators within an ==Administration heading.

 ### Scheduler